Computerwhz/CSSharp-WH-Invis/README.md

 ## Issues

-Please report all issues via github
+Please report all issues and feature requests via the github issues page

 ## Disclaimer